 Step 3.
-Selecting your Permalink url.
+Select your Permalink URL slug.

 So based on the previous research, it sounds like how to begin running or how to start running would make a good slug url.
 Since I might change the title in the future, I’m going to have the slug url use the word “start”.
 Sometimes it makes sense to switch up the order of the words in the url.
 For example, sometimes we’ll find that the search volume is higher for a string more along the lines of “running how to start”.
 Which sounds rather yoda-ish and we wouldn’t want to title the post that, but we could put the permalink as that (eg. running-how-to-start) In this instance that’s not the case, so we can move to the next step.

 Step 4.
 Be human.
 Be interesting.
 What’s your final headline?